 By saying yes, you are not necessarily saying, “I will put on a happy face until I faint from overwork!”
 You are actually saying, “I acknowledge this may be challenging right here and now, but I recognize there is a bigger picture and I will do my best.”

 Be flexible and adaptable.
 Help your co-workers when they are in a tough spot.
 Remember, you’ll need that extra help yourself one day.

 At the end of the day, none of us are perfect.
 No matter how hard you strive for that “Outstanding Remote Team Member” award, you’re going to make mistakes.
 You are going to miss deadlines, miscommunicate, or take a project in the wrong direction.
 No matter what happens, always be accountable for your own actions.
 If you mess up, own up.

 Some employees (and especially new employees) fear this idea.
 Your brain may be saying, “No, I don’t want to get in trouble.
 I don’t want to look bad.”
 But in reality, owning your mistakes actually does the opposite.
 It communicates to your team that you know what your responsibilities are and the standards for that work.

 Accountability, even when painful in the short-term, is an indicator of your long-term integrity.
 After all, most of your team likely already knows it was you.
 So, be accountable.
 Own up.
 Your team will be far more likely to take you at your word in the future.

 Never fear, remote workers new and old.
-If your inner-overachiever has struggled to shine in your remote work environment, there are plenty of ways you can make a tangible, positive impression in an intangible, virtual world.
+If your inner-overachiever is struggling to shine in your remote work environment, there are plenty of ways you can make a tangible, positive impression in an intangible, virtual world.
 Bring the sunshine, roll up your sleeves, own up, check in, be early, and do the best you can.
 Your teammates will notice.

-To learn more about working side-by-side with your distributed team in a Sococo online office, click here.
+To learn more about working side-by-side with your remote teammates in a Sococo virtual office, click here.